Bannerlord-Modding/Documentation/_tutorials/modding-gauntlet-without-csharp.md

 # Modding Gauntlet Without C#

+## WARNING: There is an issue with Module loading right now.
+This tutorial *may* not work for you.
+This message will be removed once TaleWorlds resolves this issue or a fix has been found.

 ## Introduction

 The following guide will walk you through step-by-step on how to create a mod that can overwrite any Gauntlet UI without using any C#.
 For this example, we will be overriding the Quests UI with some custom title text.